 The main control must be on to operate the Vari Feed motor.
 The Vari Feed toggle switch must be on.
 Always turn of the Vari-Feed toggle switch after you have pushed the "E" Stop button.
-You could blow a fuse in your control by starting both at the same time.
-There are two fuses in the control, a 1 amp armature fuse and a 2 amp line fuse.
+You could overload the control by starting both at the same time.
 The speed control knob controls the speed of the feed rollers.